Arda66/Real_Time_Face_Detection_And_Applying_Filters_For_Graduation_Project_I/README.md

 Read the project documentation first.

 DESCRIPTION:
-It is a graduation project that I developed on the Tkinter interface in Python, where there are many different options and the desired one can be selected from the interface.
+It is a graduation project that I developed on the Tkinter interface and openCV in Python, where there are many different options and the desired one can be selected from the interface.
 As an option, we can add filters to our webcam or manually increase and decrease the color saturation, adjust the values such as contrast and brightness, and get the output we